julienvollering/MIAmaxent/README.md

 altrMaxent
 ==========

 altrMaxent is an R package under development (pre-release).
-The contents of this repository are not intended for public use.
+The contents of this repository are not currently intended for public use.